S-Ando-Biophysics/4MRNA/README.md

 - macOS
 - Linux (Rocky Linux)

-### Miscellaneous notes
+### Tips
-- The calculation of "No. of AU" (the number of molecules in the asymmetric unit) is done using the Matthews coefficient etc. Please refer to the [other repository](https://github.com/S-Ando-Biophysics/Cal-Nm) and [calculator website](https://s-ando-biophysics.github.io/Cal-Nm/).
+- The number of molecules in the asymmetric unit is typically estimated using the Matthews coefficient etc. Please refer to the [other repository](https://github.com/S-Ando-Biophysics/Cal-Nm) and [calculator website](https://s-ando-biophysics.github.io/Cal-Nm/).

 <br>